JGCarroll/runescape-snap/README.md

 ## General Info

 The snap does not contain Jagex code, and will dynamically fetch this from the Jagex servers on first run.
-The snap also does not use Jagex assets, specifically, logos, to make clear this is an unofficial package.

 ## Usage Instructions